Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Introduction

+There is no obvious counterpart for the Cauchy-Born rule at finite temperature, since the basic object is not a single deformation anymore, but a random field with the probability measure $\gamma_{\beta,\Lambda}^{\psi_F}$.
+Here it is useful to employ the Funaki-Spohn trick introduced in \cite{FS97}---replacing affine boundary condition by a periodic random field with the additional fixed affine deformation $F$ incorporated directly in the Hamiltonian, cf. the formulas \eqref{eq:defHF}, \eqref{eq:defWN}, and \eqref{eq:finite_volume_de} defining the corresponding Hamiltonian $\HN^F(\p) $, free energy $W_{\!\beta,N}(F)$, and Gibbs measure $ \gamma_{\beta,N}^F(\d \p)$.

+A weak version of the Cauchy-Born at finite temperature is the statement that the free energy density function $ F \mapsto W_{\beta, \Lambda}(F) $ is quasiconvex, i.e., minimisers of the continuum energy functional $ \varphi \mapsto \int_\Omega W_{\beta, \Lambda}(\nabla \varphi(x)) \, dx$ subject to affine boundary conditions are affine.
+In Theorem~\ref{T:deW} we show that this is the case for sufficiently large $\beta$ (small temperature), discrete torus $\Z^d/ L^N \Z^d$ large enough, affine deformation $F$ sufficiently close to a rigid motion, and the microscopic interaction $U$ satisfying certain regularity conditions.

+In fact, we show that $W_{\beta, \Lambda}$ is strictly quasiconvex in this regime.
+Strict quasiconvexity is a stability condition which penalizes fluctations at a mesoscopic scale.
+We note in passing that, under very general conditions on $U$, Koteck\'y and Luckhaus \cite{KL14} have shown (for slightly different boundary conditions) that the thermodynamic limit $W_\beta:= \lim_{\Lambda \uparrow \Z^d} W_{\beta, \Lambda}$ exists and is quasiconvex for all affine maps, not just those close to a rigid motion.
+Their result, however, does not give strict quasiconvexity and hence does not penalize fluctuations for approximate minimisers.

+A stronger version of the Cauchy-Born rule at finite temperature consists in requiring that the probability measure $\gamma_{\beta,\Lambda}^{F}$ is concentrated near $0$ and approximately Gaussian.
+Proving such a result is currently beyond the scope of our approach.
+We can show, however, that the measures $\gamma_{\beta,\Lambda}^{F}$ converge to a Gaussian measure centered at zero if we perform a suitable rescaling of space, see Theorem~\ref{T:descaling}.

+There is a sizable literature on the Cauchy Born rule at finite temperature, see e.g., \cite{SSR99,DTMP05,XY06,XY08,YMLL15,LXY21,DWYY22}.
+In these works the point of view is slightly different from ours.
+The Cauchy-Born rule is seen as a method to approximate the discrete problem at finite temperature by a continuous problem.
+To perform explicit calculations, the harmonic approximation is used, i.e., instead of a measure like $\gamma^F_{\beta,N}$ one looks at a Gaussian measure which involves the second derivatives of the internal energy at the state considered.
+The purpose of our work is exactly a rigorous analysis of the non-Gaussian case.

-Our proofs are based on a multi-scale (renormalisation group analysis) techniques.
-However, to cover sufficiently wide class of models, we need to extend these techniques from the standard case with rotationally symmetric nearest neighbour interaction to a more general situation with finite range interactions without any symmetry.
-The second goal of the present paper thus is to show in detail how the rigorous renormalisation approach of Brydges and coworkers (see \cite{BY90} for early work, \cite{Bry09} for a survey and \cite{BS15I, BS15II, BS15V, BBS18} for recent developments which go well beyond the gradient models discussed in this papers) can be extended to accommodate our class of models without a discrete rotational symmetry of the interaction.
+Our proofs are based on multi-scale (renormalisation group analysis) techniques.
+However, to cover a sufficiently wide class of models, we need to extend these techniques from the standard case with rotationally symmetric nearest neighbour interaction to a more general situation with finite range interactions without any symmetry.

+The second goal of the present paper thus is to show in detail how the rigorous renormalisation approach of Brydges and collaborators (see \cite{BY90} for early work, \cite{Bry09} for a survey and \cite{BS15I, BS15II, BS15V, BBS19} for recent developments) can be extended to accommodate our class of models without a discrete rotational symmetry of the interaction.